 - In addition, parties have the possibility to agree on a way to make the fee partly dependent on the result of the assignment.
 This can only be the case if the exact details are agreed upon in writing.

 - If the fee has not been determined in writing, Chase Marketing is entitled to determine the fee based on its usual (hourly) rates applicable to the period in which the activities have taken place.
-As of the cut-off date of 1 January 2021, the usual (hourly) rates as stated in the offer and/or agreement.
+As of the cut-off date of 1 January within the year that the work has started, the usual (hourly) rates as stated in the offer and/or agreement.

 - For agreements with a duration of more than two months, the fees due can be charged on a monthly basis.